dim37/uno.extensions/doc/Overview/Mvux/Overview.md

 	</StackPanel>
 </Page>
 ```
+The XAML includes four visual states which are triggered based on the value of IsError, NoResults and LoadWeatherCommand.IsRunning.
+The Get Weather Button is data bound to the LoadWeatherCommand, which will invoke the LoadWeather method when the Button is pressed.
 ----

 Here's the updated application running, showing the progress ring in action while the data is loading and a Get Weather Button for refreshing the data.